araffin/academic-kickstart/content/post/sac-massive-sim/index.md

 An episode ends when the robot falls over and is timed out ([truncation](https://www.youtube.com/watch?v=eZ6ZEpCi6D8)) after 1000 steps[^control-freq].

 After some [quick optimizations](https://github.com/isaac-sim/IsaacLab/pull/2022) (SB3 now runs 4x faster, at 60 000 fps for 2048 envs with PPO), I did some sanity checks.
-First, I ran PPO with the tuned hyperparameters found in the repo, and it was able to quickly solve the task.
+First, I ran PPO with the tuned hyperparameters found in the repository, and it was able to quickly solve the task.
 In 5 minutes, it gets an average episode return of ~30 (above an episode return of 15, the task is almost solved).
 Then I tried SAC and TQC, with default hyperparameters (and observation normalization), and, as expected, it didn't work.
 No matter how long it was training, there was no sign of improvement.